Communication Studies (CM)

 CM 2000 Studies in Communication and Media (4)

 Required of all Communication Studies majors, ideally in their first semester as a major.
 Acquaints students with fundamental concepts in communication and media studies such as various communication and media theories, types of communication and media research, and how to apply these theories and research methods as a communication and media studies scholar.
-Falls and Springs.
+Springs and Falls.
 (TECO)

 CM 2006 Intercultural Communication (4)